the-gem-exchange/gemex-discord-bots/README.md

-# Gem Exchange Discord Bots
+# Gem Exchange Discord Bot

-This repository host all the bots available on the Gem Exchange Discord Server (90% of which are memes).
-An up-to-date list of bot commands is always available with `!commands`.
+A DiscordJS based bot designed to retrieve its replies from a Django server via HTTP requests.

 # Links